 Anchor and Correspondent

-Victor Blackwell joined CNN August 2012 as an anchor and correspondent based in the network's headquarters in Atlanta, GA.
-Blackwell anchors the weekend morning edition of New Day and CNN Newsroom from the network's global headquarters in Atlanta, Georgia.
+Victor Blackwell joined CNN August 2012 and anchors the weekend editions of New Day and CNN Newsroom from the network's global headquarters in Atlanta, Georgia.

 Prior to his tenure at WPBF, Blackwell worked for WTLV/WJXX in Jacksonville, Fla.
 He broke into journalism writing for the Community Times newspaper in Columbia, Md.
 He worked as a producer for Radio11 WBAL in Baltimore and as a co-producer for WHUT-TV in Washington.
 He also worked for WPMT-TV in York, Penn., and WHAG-TV in Hagerstown, Md.